Academic Librarian; Scholarly Communications & Reference

-Elizabeth has a strong interest in indexing and serves on the Indexing of Periodical Literature Committee of the American Association of Law Libraries (AALL).
-She is the outgoing Secretary/Treasurer of the Library Systems & Resource Discovery Special Interest Section (LSRD-SIS) of AALL and the outgoing Member-At-Large for the Law Repositories Caucus of AALL.
+Elizabeth has a strong interest in indexing and served on the Indexing of Periodical Literature Committee of the American Association of Law Libraries (AALL) until July 2022.
+She also served as the Secretary/Treasurer of the Library Systems & Resource Discovery Special Interest Section (LSRD-SIS) of AALL and as a Member-At-Large for the Law Repositories Caucus of AALL.
 She is the current Vice-President of our regional chapter of AALL, the Law Libriarians Association of Wisconsin.

 In her spare time, Elizabeth enjoys traveling, attending concerts, and spending time with her two young daughters.

 Elizabeth Manriquez presented "DOI Demystified" during the How It Started/How It's Going Conference sponsored by the Law Repositories Caucus of AALL on April 27, 2022.
 The presentation featured a panel of librarians offering workflows, tips, and answering questions about bringing DOIs to their institutions.

 Bonnie Shucha and Liz Manriquez presented on "Increasing Library Impact by Promoting Faculty Scholarly Impact" for the American Association of Law Libraries on July 18, 2022.
 Shucha and Manriquez participated in a panel discussion on how law librarians can help faculty discover and increase the impact of their scholarship, and in doing so, increase the library's impact by evolving and expanding their scholarly visibility programs.